Fox, Lundqvist lead Rangers to 3-2 win over Hurricanes

 Smith got his second of the season when his shot sailed past Mrazek at 4:12 after the puck was deflected by a Hurricanes skater.
 Smith, a natural defenseman, has spent the majority of this season playing forward but skates on the blue line during the penalty kill.
 Rangers defensemen have recorded 21 goals this season, the most in the NHL.

-NOTES: Lundqvist, who earned his 456th win, became the sixth player in Rangers history to skate in 1,000 NHL games (regular season and playoffs). … Panarin has at least two points in 10 of the last 12 games. … New York has registered three or more goals in 10 of the past 11 games. … Hurricanes D Haydn Fleury returned to the lineup after being scratched in the previous five games.
+NOTES: Lundqvist, who earned his 456th win, became the sixth player in Rangers history to skate in 1,000 NHL games (regular season and playoffs). … Panarin has at least one point in 15 of the last 16 games. … New York has registered three or more goals in 10 of the past 11 games. … Hurricanes D Haydn Fleury returned to the lineup after being scratched in the previous five games.

 UP NEXT: